ElementsProject/lightning/doc/TOR.md

 always-use-proxy=true
 ```

-#### Case #4: Unannounced IP address, and a fixed Tor address set by C-lightning
+#### Case #4: Unannounced IP address, and a fixed Tor address set by Core Lightning

 Other nodes can only connect to you over Tor.

-See "Letting C-lightning Control Tor" for how to get c-lightning
+See "Letting Core Lightning Control Tor" for how to get Core Lightning
 talking to Tor.

 ```